West 117th–Madison station

-West 117th–Madison is a station on the RTA Red Line in Cleveland, Ohio.
+West 117th–Madison station is a station on the RTA Red Line in Cleveland, Ohio.
 It is located on the border between Cleveland and Lakewood.

 The station is located on the southeast corner of Madison Avenue and West 117th Street.
 The border between Cleveland and Lakewood runs down West 117th Street.
 As originally constructed, it included a bus loop adjacent to West 117th Street and a parking lot to the east.
-The station has undergone renovation and reconstruction, making it ADA accessible.
+The station has undergone renovation and reconstruction, making it accessible to people with disabilities.

-In 2006–2007, the station recently underwent rehabilitation, and the renovated station was opened on October 16, 2007.
-Upon rededication, the name of the station was to be changed to Highland Square at West 117th Street, but the West 117th–Madison name had been retained with Highland Square name attached.
-Highland Square refers to a neighborhood name used in the 19th century.
-As of 2017, the Highland name has been removed.